 The Victorian Government can nominate highly skilled and employable professionals and tradespeople under the Skilled Nominated (190) visa and other visas.
-State nomination can assist you to meet the requirements for this visa.
+Visa nomination can assist you to meet the requirements for this visa.
 A limited number of Victorian nominated places are available for eligible applicants with occupations, skills and experience that are hard to come by in Victoria’s labour market.

 On this page you’ll find information about Victorian visa nomination under the Skilled Nominated (190) visa, including:

 The Skilled Nominated (190) visa is a permanent residency skilled migration visa for people with an occupation in high demand in Australia's labour market.
 The visa is administered by the Commonwealth Government’s Department of Immigration and Border Protection (DIBP).
 Prior to applying for this visa you must be nominated by a state or territory government, or sponsored by an eligible relative living in Australia.

 If you plan to lodge an application for Victorian visa nomination, you should read this information and check the Department of Immigration and Border Protection website to ensure you meet all visa eligibility requirements and for information on how to lodge your visa application.

 Victoria can nominate a limited number of skilled migrants annually.
 Minimum eligibility requirements and assessment criteria are used to select the highest calibre applicants with the greatest chance of finding employment and settling in Victoria.

 Meeting the minimum eligibility requirements does not guarantee Victorian Government visa nomination.
 Read more about how visa nomination applications are assessed.

 You must apply to DIBP for the Skilled Nominated (190) visa before your 45th birthday.

 All applicants must have an International English Language Testing System (IELTS) score of at least six in each band score.
 Certain occupations require a higher standard of English for the purpose of state nomination - these occupations are specified on the Visa Nomination Occupation List for Victoria.

 Alternative English language tests will be accepted.
 Applicants should obtain the IELTS equivalent in any of the following DIBP accepted language tests: OET, TOEFL iBT, PTE Academic and Cambridge English: Advanced (CAE).